mongodb/docs/source/reference/mongostat.rst

    For an additional utility that provides MongoDB metrics see ":doc:`mongotop </reference/mongotop>`."

-``mongostat`` connects to the ``mongod`` process running on the local host interface on TCP port 27017, but it can be used to connect to any accessible remote MongoDB process.
+:program:`mongostat` connects to the :program:`mongod` process running on the local host interface on TCP port 27017, but :program:`mongostat` can connect to any accessible remote MongoDB process.

 Options
 -------